sprovostLTG/toolipsum/README.md

-# toolipsum
+# StarIpsum
-A lorem ipsum generator using tool lyrics.
+A tool that creates lorem ipsum text using quotes from Star Wars Characters

-##Songs from the Lateralus Album##